swhid/specification/Chapters/5_Core_identifiers.md

     - an ASCII space
     - the string of bytes provided for the committer name and email, with each LF replaced by LF followed by an ASCII space
     - an ASCII space
-    - the ASCII-encoded decimal representation of the committer timestamp (TODO: expand what that means)
+    - the ASCII-encoded decimal representation of the committer timestamp
     - an ASCII space
     - the string of bytes provided for the committer timezone offset, with each LF replaced by LF followed by an ASCII space
     - a LF